knz/hydrapy/docs/langif.rst

    following a filter which creates two conceptual copies of the same field as separate fields in its output record.

-   If the clean up list is a linked list on the objects themselves, a naive implementation would have a problem: there would be only one node on the list even if the object is listed as 2 separate arguments of the box.
+   If the clean up list is a linked list using the objects themselves as nodes, a naive implementation would have a problem: there would be only one node on the list when the same object is listed as 2 separate arguments of the box.

    So instead each linked list node also stores the number of times the object is listed in the input argument list, which is also